wz30/Leetcode/README.md

 - 395 Longest Substring with At Least K Repeating Characters [divide and conquer(time?) | 2nd solution?]
 - 953 Verifying an Alien Dictionary [logic and corner case | pre for Alein dictionary]
 - 53 maximum subarray [greedy [O(n)] | divide and conquer ? how and time]
+- 122 Best Time to Buy and Sell Stock II [greedy + math(what is the minimal profit:MaxNum-MinNum)]
 ### To do list
 - 755 Pour Water [related to trapping rain water]
 - alein dictionary [Topological sort: find cycle in graph | dfs backtrack?]